Vandivier/python-hello-web-monorepo/README.md

 Enter the following details, as one example:

 1. Username: `admin`
-2. Email Address: `admin-staff-author@foo.com`
+2. Email Address: `admin@foo.com`
 3. Password: `foo12345`

 Next:

 1. Login as the admin at `http://127.0.0.1:8000/admin/login`
-2. Create a non-admin user.
-Use the following details, as one example:
-   1. Username: `nonstaff`
-   2. Email Address: `regularuser@foo.com`
-      1. Notice this address does not include the substring `staff-author`, which is important for the Flask integration to work properly.
-   3. Password: `foo12345`
+2. Notice that although the admin is a superuser, they cannot see Posts.
-3. Create a "third party admin" that looks like a regular user according to basic Django auth rules, but this user will be granted admin priveleges using the Flask API integration.
-Use the following details, as one example:
+3. Create a third party author that is a superuser like the admin, but they will also be granted author permissions through the Flask API:
    1. Username: `thirdpartyauthor`
    2. Email Address: `staff-author@foo.com`
    3. Password: `foo12345`
+   4. Grant this user Staff and Superuser permissions.
+Notice that if you remove their email address they cannot see the Post entity in the Admin view, but when you add the email address they receive the permission.

 ### build and deploy process